 Oakwood makes the perfect barrel because of its anatomy.
 Oak trees grow in a specific way that we call “ring-porous.”
-A ring-porous tree has vessels, which are located in the outer rings of the tree, or in the tree’s new growth rings, that carry water up to its trunk.
+A ring-porous tree has vessels located in the outer rings of the tree or the tree’s new growth rings that carry water up to its trunk.

 As an oak tree grows and ages, the older water vessels (located in the now old rings), become filled and plugged up with a chemical compound called tyloses.

-While there are hundreds of species of oak, only a few are suitable for and used in barrel making.
+While there are hundreds of oak species, only a few are suitable for and used in barrel making.
 Most popular of these are the European oak, Quercus Robur, and American white oak barrels made from the American white oak tree, or Quercus Alba.

-And so, with a few specific species of oak, the cooper is able to craft the perfect storage container.
+And so, with a few specific species of oak, the cooper can craft the perfect storage container.

 Oak Tree Biology: Features of Note

-- Hemicellulose: Consists of multiple sugar molecules that are changed through the application of heat through charring.
-Lends color to alcohol, caramel, toffee, and nutty flavors.
+- Hemicellulose: Consists of multiple sugar molecules that change through the application of heat through charring.
+This process lends color to alcohol, caramel, toffee, and nutty flavors.

 - Lactones: An organic compound that occurs in higher concentrations in American oak than in European species.
 Adds coconut aromas and woody notes, like cloves.

-- Lignin: Concentrated in the tree’s cell walls and imparts flavors of vanilla, while adding smoky and spicy aromatics.
+- Lignin: Concentrated in the tree’s cell walls, lignin imparts flavors of vanilla while adding smoky and spicy aromatics.